eagely/voice-frontend-docs/topics/implementation.typ

 The `configKey` property is defined by the server, and is formatted as `table.key` from the TOML configuration file that the server uses.
-Not all fields from the server configuration have been included in the settings menu, such as `recording.porcupine_sensitiviy` or the entire weather configuration, as to not clutter the ui
+Not all fields from the server configuration have been included in the settings menu, such as `recording.porcupine_sensitivity` or the entire weather configuration, as to avoid cluttering the ui
---- configuring the porcupine wake word detection sensitivity is unneccessary, as the default just works, and putting the weather configuration in the settings menu would not be productive, as the only reason someone would edit the weather config is if they are self-hosting the weather config, and in that case, they will be capable of editing the config and other users will not be confused by the weather API base url being a configurable field.
+--- configuring the porcupine wake word detection sensitivity is unnecessary, as the default just works, and putting the weather configuration in the settings menu would not be productive, as the only reason someone would edit the weather config is if they are self-hosting the weather config, and in that case, they will be capable of editing the config and other users will not be confused by the weather API base url being a configurable field.